 Identify knowledge gaps in advance

 Monitor the situation and ensure a smooth process

 Make sure your employees have proper awareness and also desired to engage, then proceed with your training.
-Now, the training will be highly effective and your employees will soon adapt.
+This ADKAR change management training will be highly effective and your employees will soon adapt.

 Factors that influence knowledge:

 - Training methodologies